aquasecurity/tfsec/README.md

 [![AUR version](https://img.shields.io/aur/version/tfsec-bin)](https://aur.archlinux.org/packages/tfsec-bin)
 [![VScode Extension](https://img.shields.io/visual-studio-marketplace/v/tfsec.tfsec?label=vscode)](https://marketplace.visualstudio.com/items?itemName=tfsec.tfsec)

-> 📣 All of our scanning-related efforts have moved to one place, and that is Trivy.
-Please look at the [migration guide](https://aquasecurity.github.io/trivy/latest/tutorials/tfsec/migration/) and the Trivy [docs](https://aquasecurity.github.io/trivy/latest/) for further information.

 ## 📣 tfsec to Trivy Migration

 As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Trivy](https://github.com/aquasecurity/trivy).